 Malicious advertisements on the web, however, is an old-timer of malware distribution1.
 And the advice to stop clicking the blinking advertisements on untrustworthy websites exists as long as the ads on the Internet.
 You can also install ad blocking plugins for your web browser – they will deal with any kind of ads.

 Software bundling is a widespread practice among the virus developers.
 Users who hack the programs to make them usable without purchasing a license approve any offer to include another program in the pack because they are gaining money in such a way.
 Check precisely the installation window for signs like “Advanced installation settings” or so.
 The ability to switch off the malware installation often hides under such items.

 What do I need to do with this “virus”?

-To be sure if the idp.alexa.53 virus is a false detection of legit program, or a real virus, you need to have anti-malware software.
-Free variants of AVG, Avast and Avira are just scanners, which are not able to remove the viruses and perform the proactive protection.
+To be sure if the idp.alexa.53 virus is a false detection of the legit program or a real virus.
+It would be best if you had anti-malware software.
+Free variants of AVG, Avast, and Avira are just scanners, which cannot remove the viruses and perform proactive protection.
 As it was mentioned several times, this detect name is typical for false positives, as well as for various viruses.
 If you have the symptoms I have described in previous paragraphs, check your computer with anti-malware software.
 My choice for the case of idp.alexa.53 is GridinSoft Anti-Malware2.
-Its databases are updating constantly, and it has both malware removal functions and proactive protection.
+Its databases are constantly updating, and it has both malware removal functions and proactive protection.

 Removing the viruses with GridinSoft Anti-Malware